OskarStark/doctor-rst/README.md

 * **console** Used as to generate a human readable output.

-To force the usage of a specific formatter, use the `--error-formatter` option.
+To force the usage of a specific formatter, use the `--error-format` option.

 Docker
 ------